terjeio/grblHAL/README.md

 ---

+Build 20200805:
+* **Important:** settings has been changed again and settings will be restored to defaults after updating.
+Backup & restore!
+* Added tool change handler for [manual tool change](https://github.com/terjeio/grblHAL/wiki/Manual,-semi-automatic-and-automatic-tool-change) on M6.
+Four different modes available, selectable with [`$341` setting](https://github.com/terjeio/grblHAL/wiki/Additional-or-extended-settings#manual-tool-change-settings).
+* STMF4xx driver updated for optional I2C EEPROM plugin support.

+---

 Build 20200722:
 * **Important:** settings version has been changed again and settings will be restored to defaults after updating.
 Backup & restore!
 * Changed step pulse width and delay settings from int to float and reduced minimum allowed value to 2 microseconds<sup>1</sup>.
 Useful for very high step rates.
 * New plugin for [quadrature encoder input](https://github.com/terjeio/grblHAL/issues/73#issuecomment-659222664) for up to 5 encoders \(driver dependent\).
 Can be used to adjust overrides and has rudimentary support for MPG functionality.
-Work in progress and the iMXRT1062 \(Teensy 4\) driver is currently the only driver with low-level suport for this (one encoder).
+Work in progress and the iMXRT1062 \(Teensy 4\) driver is currently the only driver with low-level support for this (one encoder).
 * New plugin for [ModBus VFD](https://github.com/terjeio/grblHAL/issues/68) spindle controllers.
 Untested and with limited driver support in this build.
 * Added setting, `$340` for spindle at speed tolerance \(percent\).
 If spindle fails to reach speed within limits in 4 seconds alarm 14 will be raised.
 Set to 0 to disable.
 Availability driver dependent.
 * All [new settings](https://github.com/terjeio/grblHAL/wiki/Additional-or-extended-settings) are now possibly to set independent of the [compatibility level](https://github.com/terjeio/grblHAL/wiki/Changes-from-grbl-1.1#workaround) except some settings that has flags added to them.
 The added flags will not be available at all compatibilty levels.
 A new command, `$+`, can be used to list all settings independent of compatibilty level.